 How Body Temperature Affects Your Sleep

 Maintaining a comfortable temperature throughout the night doesn’t just help you avoid waking up in a puddle of sweat.
-Your body temperature also plays an important role in regulating your circadian rhythm—the natural clock that determines your energy highs and lows throughout the day, including when it’s time to go to sleep.
+Your body temperature is also an important component of your circadian rhythm—the natural clock that determines your energy highs and lows throughout the day, including when it’s time to go to sleep.

 But by 3:00PM, things start to do an about-face.
 As bedtime gets closer, your internal temp takes a dive—and you start to feel drowsier and more fatigued (hello, midafternoon slump!).
 It keeps dipping until well past your bedtime, and doesn’t actually bottom out until it hits 96.4 degrees.
 Usually, this occurs at around 5:00 A.M., roughly two hours before you wake up.

-Of course, every body is different.
-This cycle is just a general guideline, and you might experience your temperature highs and lows at slightly different times.
+Of course, everybody is different.
+This cycle is an example of a typical temperature rhythm, and you might experience your temperature highs and lows at slightly different times.
 Still, it’s important to understand how your individual circadian rhythm works so you can take steps to work with it—not against it.
 (And this test, from the BBC, makes it easy to figure out.)
 After all, someone who naturally wakes up by 6:00 A.M. every day and is asleep by 10:00 P.M. has a different rhythm than a person who wakes up at 10:00 A.M. and doesn’t go to bed until 2:00 A.M.

 But no matter your body’s unique internal schedule, one thing always stays the same: A lower temperature lets your body know when it’s time for sleep, while a higher one says it’s time to wake up.
 So in order to get the most restful snooze possible, you’ve gotta send your body the right signals by keeping it cool in the hours leading up to bed—as well as throughout the night.
 Here’s how.